pdav/casan/arduino/README.md

 Prerequisites
 -------------

-The SOS slave program needs:
+The CASAN slave program needs:
 - the Arduino IDE (not used at all, but installing it will bring all required dependancies for compilation of Arduino sketches)
 - the `screen` program (in order to access serial ports)